Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: conformal supergravity

 \subsection{Superconformal invariance of $\mathcal{N}=2$ conformal supergravity action}

-Using the transformation law of harmonic derivative \eqref{eq: spin 2 ct} and the transformation laws of other derivatives \eqref{eq: D+ sc}, \eqref{eq: D- sc}, \eqref{eq: part sc} we can deduce the superconformal transformation laws of the $G^{++}$-superfields\footnote{In this section we will work only with rigid $\mathcal{N}=2$ superconformal transformations.
-Therefore, for the sake of brevity, in the most calculations we omit the subscript ``$sc$'' on $\lambda$-parameters.}:
+Substituting the superconformal parameters into the transformation law \eqref{eq: G trans full}, we deduce the superconformal transformation laws of $G^{++}$-superfields (see eq. \eqref{eq: G++ trans in Lambda})\footnote{In this section we deal only with rigid $\mathcal{N}=2$ superconformal transformations.
+Therefore, for sake of brevity, in most calculations we omit the subscript ``$sc$'' on $\lambda$-parameters.}:

-Using the relations \eqref{Gsuperpot}, from eqs.\eqref{eq: sc G++M} one can derive the superconformal transformation laws of $h^{++}$-superfields as well.
-However, in what follows the transformation laws $\delta_{sc}h^{++\dots}$ will not be needed.
+Note that these transformations can be written in various equivalent forms, as discussed in the Appendix \ref{eq: App C}.
+Here we choose the form that is most convenient for further analysis.
+Using the relations \eqref{Gsuperpot}, one can derive from eqs.~\eqref{eq: sc G++M} also the superconformal transformation laws of analytic $h^{++}$-superfields.

-The transformation of $G^{++\hat{\alpha}-}$ is inhomogeneous, which implies that in order to preserve the analytic gauge $G^{++\hat{\alpha}-}_{a.g.} = 0$ one needs to compensate the superconformal transformations by the appropriate gauge transformations with a field-dependent parameter $\lambda^{-\hat{\alpha}}(G)$.
-So, in the analytic gauge the superconformal transformations of $G^{++}$-superfields become non-linear.
-However, since $G^{++\hat{\alpha}-}$ is not present in the dynamical action \eqref{eq: Weyl action}, in what follows we may not fix the analytic gauge and deal with the analytic supervielbeins solely.
-This is justified because the superfield $G^{++\dot{\alpha}-}$ does not enter the superconformal transformation laws of the latter.
+The transformation of $G^{++\hat{\alpha}-}$ is inhomogeneous, which implies that for preserving the analytic gauge $G^{++\hat{\alpha}-}_{a.g.} = 0$ one needs to compensate the superconformal transformations by the appropriate gauge transformations with a field-dependent parameter $\lambda^{-\hat{\alpha}}(G)$.
+So, in the analytic gauge, the superconformal transformations of $G^{++}$-superfields become non-linear.
+However, since $G^{++\hat{\alpha}-}$ is not present in the dynamical action \eqref{eq: Weyl action} at all, in what follows we are allowed not to fix the analytic gauge and to deal solely with the analytic supervielbeins.
+This is supported by the fact that the superfield $G^{++\alpha-}$ does not enter the superconformal transformation laws of the remaining vielbeins.

-Using the transformations given above, we can start analysis of the superconformal properties of the theory defined by the action \eqref{eq: Weyl action}.
-It is convenient to consider the superconformal transformation laws of the basic object $\mathcal{H}^{++}_{(\alpha\beta)}$ in various sectors.
+Using the transformations given above, we can study the superconformal properties of the theory defined by the action \eqref{eq: Weyl action}.
+It is convenient to consider the superconformal transformation laws of the basic object $\mathcal{H}^{++}_{(\alpha\beta)}$ in various $\lambda$-sectors.
+Using relations \eqref{eq: sc der prop} we derive:

-\underline{$\lambda^-$ sector}

-Due to the relations \eqref{eq: sc c} and \eqref{eq: sc d}, the inhomogeneous terms from the second and third lines do not contribute, which significantly simplifies the transformation law:
+\underline{$\lambda^{-\beta }$ sector:}